Timeframe picker

 • Last 1 year

-Depending on the predefined timeframe you choose, you can set different levels of time granularity to identify patterns and troubleshoot issues (See the Supported granularities).
+Depending on the predefined timeframe you choose, set different levels of time granularity to identify patterns and troubleshoot issues—see the Supported granularities on this page.
 The Custom date and Time range section delves into custom timeframes and their default granularities implemented in NQL queries.

 Last hour